starcitizen-lug/knowledge-base/wiki/Home.md

 #### Easy Anti-Cheat

 > (Feb 12, 2022) **Easy Anti-Cheat is live.**
 > - CIG is aware of the problem but there is still no ETA.
 There are currently no consequences that we are aware of for using the workaround, but CIG has suggested that eventually people will be kicked for tripping EAC.
-To apply the workaround, use the [LUG Helper](https://github.com/starcitizen-lug/lug-helper).
+The workaround is automatically configured for new installs through Lutris.